ShayanKhanJaved/purgatory-peak/README.md

 2.  **Install dependencies**:

 2.  **Download Godot Engine**:
-    Download the Godot Engine 4 (Linux 64-bit) from the [official website](https://godotengine.org/download/linux/).
+    Download the Godot Engine 4 from the [official website](https://godotengine.org/download/linux/).

 3.  **Run the game**:
     Navigate to the project directory and run: